Tasmin Archer: Bloom

 After disappearing from the limelight, Archer reappeared in 1996 with her second album Bloom.
 However, the single "One More Good Night with the Boys" failed to reach the UK Top 40, and the album peaked at number 95.
 In late 1997, disagreements with EMI left Archer somewhat disillusioned and feeling like she had been treated as a commodity.
 She decided to take a short break from the industry, after being let go by EMI.
 This break lasted two years.

 After the break, Archer felt the time was right to start writing again, but now she was hindered by writer's block.
 Although this did not prevent her from being initially creative, she found it difficult to finish anything musically.

 On

 After working through the block and starting in 2002, Archer and Hughes worked on a new album.
 Initially this was going to be titled Non-Linear, but later became On.
-Several demo versions of the songs from this album were available for free from the messagetothemagnet website, which was created for the purpose.
-People were encouraged to send feedback on the material.

 On was released on 25 September 2006 on Archer's own label, Quiverdisc.
 It was preceded on 20 September by a download-only single, "Every Time I Want It (Effect Is Monotony)", a radio edit of the album track "Effect Is Monotony".